Kōji Enokura – Transcendence Through Matter

 Enokura’s philosophical approach is based on the belief that engaging with the material world elevates man’s self-awareness.
 He assumes that by consciously experiencing the tension between body and object, one can attain a higher state of being.
 He also expressed this concept in his writings, in which he emphasized the importance of this relationship.

 Kōji Enokura had numerous solo exhibitions in Japan and is recognized today for his contribution to the art world.
-He has always strived to push the boundaries of painting.3 His works have become known for their impressive physical presence and unique technique.
+He has constantly strived to push the boundaries of painting.3 His works have become known for their impressive physical presence and unique technique.
 Even after his early death, Enokura left behind an extensive and profound body of work.

 Further Reading / Resources